 If you decide to take on the work yourself, it is vital that you stay on top of your bookkeeping.
 To find an accountant or bookkeeper to help with your bookkeeping click here.

-Software can definitely help.
+Software can definitely help, particularly with simple bookkeeping for a very small business.
 There are a wide range of software providers available, offering various services and tools from the basic to the more complex.

 Some of the features accounting software can offer are: